Organophosphorus chemistry: Phosphine oxides, imides, and chalcogenides

+Some phosphorus sulfides can undergo a reverse Arbuzov rearrangement to a dialkylthiophosphinate ester.

 Phosphonium salts and phosphoranes

 Compounds with the formula [PR4+]X− comprise the phosphonium salts.
 These species are tetrahedral phosphorus(V) compounds.
 From the commercial perspective, the most important member is tetrakis(hydroxymethyl)phosphonium chloride, [P(CH2OH)4]Cl, which is used as a fire retardant in textiles.
-Approximately 2M kg are produced annually of the chloride and the related sulfate.
+Approximately 2 Gg are produced annually of the chloride and the related sulfate.
 They are generated by the reaction of phosphine with formaldehyde in the presence of the mineral acid: